 and he demands renegotiation.
 If renegotiation cannot be made, he intends on withdrawing from NAFTA completely.
 Such renegotiation or complete withdrawal will obviously have an effect on Canada’s economy.
 This could mean a decrease in the $236 billion increase in Canadian exports to the U.S. that NAFTA caused, and a decrease in the 300% increase in Canada’s agricultural trade with the U.S that was again caused by NAFTA.

 As Trump and his team of senior administrators begin to focus on renegotiations, they reference the National Trade Estimate Report on Foreign Trade Barriers which outlines transgressions in numerous American trade agreements.
 They are also drawing on input from American companies on issues that need to be addressed in the trade practices of other countries.
 Obviously, Canada is not the main target of the renegotiation, but it doesn’t go unnoticed as transgressions are addressed.

-So, what exactly do Trump and his team intend to target when it comes to renegotiating NAFTA and Canadian relations?
+So, what exactly did Trump and his team intend to target when renegotiating NAFTA and Canadian relations?